Reviews You Can Rely On

 What's the Best Value?

-If you are shopping for a new phone on a budget, it is hard to go wrong with either the AT&T EL51203.
-This model offers acceptable performance and can be purchased for a surprisingly low price.
+If you are shopping for a new phone on a budget, it is hard to go wrong with the AT&T EL51203.
+This model offers acceptable performance and can be purchased surprisingly cheaply.
 However, to maintain its approachable price, there are a few compromises.
 It has a slightly inferior sound quality and range and lacks key features like built-in answering machines.
 For some, this might be a deal-breaker.
-If so, you should consider the more expensive Panasonic KX-TGM420W + KX-TGMA44W or AT&T CL82207.
-The AT&T DL72219 can also be a good budget option, with a price point and performance that usually falls right in the middle between the top-tier and the budget-friendly options.
+If so, consider the more expensive Panasonic KX-TGM420W + KX-TGMA44W or AT&T CL82207.
+The AT&T DL72219 can also be a good budget option, with a price point and performance that usually falls right between the top-tier and the budget-friendly options.

 cordless phone - we appreciate the layout of the handset on the at&t dl72219...